Modern Slavery Act 2015: Provisions

+The provision in section 45 which gives a statutory defence to criminal prosecution for slavery or trafficking victim is not available in a number of more serious offences set out in Schedule 4.
+If it comes to light after conviction, it is possible for the Court of Appeal to quash a conviction of a defendant who has been the victim of trafficking.

 Amendments to the bill

 Supply chain

 The draft bill included no measures to counter the use of slave labour abroad as the Home Office believed that asking businesses to audit and report on modern slavery in their supply chains would be an "additional burden".
 However, campaigning resulted in a supply chain clause being added to the bills so that "big business will be forced to make public its efforts to stop the use of slave labour by its suppliers".
-Consultation regarding the reporting requirements of the supply chain clause took place in February and March 2015.
+Consultation regarding the reporting requirements of the supply chain clause took place during February and March 2015.

 From 29 October 2015 the Transparency in Supply Chain Provisions require businesses to publish an annual statement if they have an annual turnover above a threshold (£36 million).
 The statement must confirm the steps taken to ensure that slavery and human trafficking are not taking place in the business (or in any supply chain) or declare that no steps to confirm the existence of slavery or trafficking have been taken.
 It is expected that few businesses would take the latter option as it may place their ethical position into question and affect their reputation.
 There are, however, no legally binding requirements to conduct due diligence on supply chains and there are no criminal or financial penalties for non-compliance.

 On 21 March 2016 the Home Office held a Transparency in Supply Chains (TISC) event where an independent civil society modern slavery register, the TISC Report, was announced in order to provide a publicly searchable, accessible registry for companies to share their statements.
-At the point of launch, on 1 April 2016, it was partnered with, amongst others, the Welsh Government, the Chartered Institute of Procurement & Supply, the International Chamber of Commerce (ICC), and Business West.
+At the point of launch, on 1 April 2016, the organization, which was founded by Jaya Chakrabarti, was partnered with, amongst others, the Welsh Government, the Chartered Institute of Procurement & Supply, the International Chamber of Commerce (ICC), and Business West.
 On 31 January 2017 it had 10,153 companies with statements held within its open data register, making it the largest modern slavery statement register globally.
+As of June 2025 the register reports that its database includes over 60,000 modern slavery statements.

-In 2019 the UK Government committed to publishing a Modern Slavery Statement of its own, reflecting the requirements imposed on larger businesses under section 54 of the 2015 Act.
+In 2019 the UK Government committed on a voluntary basis to publishing a Modern Slavery Statement of its own, reflecting the requirements imposed on larger businesses under section 54 of the 2015 Act.
 The statement was published on 26 March 2020.
+An updated statement was issued in September 2023.
+The Welsh Government published a Modern Slavery Statement on 10 August 2023,.
+Scotland's first Trafficking and Exploitation Strategy was published in 2017 and the Scottish Government published a statement covering "slavery and human trafficking" on 12 December 2023.